 Oral contraceptives can trigger depression; one study found that this happened in up to 15% of users.
 The initial doses of thyroid hormones like levothyroxine in vulnerable patients can trigger mania, depression, and psychosis.
 Steroids, including anabolic steroids and corticosteroids such as prednisone, can cause mania, depression, or psychosis, particularly when used at high dose or in withdrawal.
 Topical or inhaled steroids have much lower systemic absorption and thus carry far less risk.

-This is by no means an exhaustive list, and it’s not intended as a “do not take” list.
+This is by no means an exhaustive list of medications that can make you crazy, and it’s not intended as a “do not take” list.
 For most of these medications, the incidence of psychiatric side effects is low, and most people can take them without any problems.
 I take the beta blocker propranolol on a fairly regular basis to manage my lithium-related tremor, and I’ve never noticed it impacting my mood.
 I also take birth control and in my case it boosts my mood rather than making me depressed.
 I’d say the important thing is to be aware that meds for physical health problems can impact your mental health, and listen to what your mind and body are telling you.

-As a final word of caution, I would say be careful with steroids that are taken orally; in my experience they’re the top culprit for medication-related psychiatric symptoms.
+As a final word of caution, I would say be careful with steroids that are taken orally; in my experience, they’re the top culprit among medications that can make you crazy.
 Generally with something like prednisone it’s the kind of thing that if you need it, you need it, but there should always be a discussion with your doctor on how to do it most safely and make sure you’re monitored appropriately.

 As always, knowledge is power!